VeryCrazyDog/wlmHistoryImport/docs/Readme.txt

   In such cases, the message history from "ABC@yahoo.com" and "ABC@gmail.com" will be mixed and imported to both contacts in Miranda IM.

-- Due to the limited information stored on the history database, the plugin is unable to handle message event if the name of sender and the name of receiver are the same.
+- Due to the limited information stored in the message history XML files, the plugin is unable to handle message event if the name of sender and the name of receiver are the same.

 - Not able to import chat log (message to multiple receivers).

-- Not able to handle corrupted database.
+- Not able to handle corrupted message history XML files.

 Installation
 ============
 1. Copy wlmHistoryImport.dll to Miranda IM plugin folder
 2. Copy parsifal.dll to the folder where miranda32.exe is located (Miranda IM root folder)
 3. Backup your current profile
 4. Run Miranda IM and use the plugin :)